yamcs/yamcs/docs/server-manual/security/authmodules/openid.rst

 This AuthModule implements the conventions for server-side web applications.
 In other words: the ``id_token`` is retrieved and decoded on Yamcs server only.
 Before Yamcs can obtain the ``id_token`` it expects to be given some information by the integrating application.

-The source code of the Yamcs web interface serves as the best reference.
+The source code of the Yamcs UI serves as the best reference.
 But generally it works like this:

 #.
 The browser application retrieves OpenID Connect options on the ``/auth`` endpoint.
 This includes the ``client_id``, the ``authorizationEndpoint`` and the ``scope``.
 Other configuration options are reserved for server use.